partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 * 👉Yes! explain
 * I know, I'm good

 Momo-chan.
-Since Barley can't really be expected to know riddles, you'll give him the answers.
+Since Barkley can't really be expected to know riddles, you'll give him the answers.
 The rules are: after Cukeman's riddle, three choices appear.
 Use the arrow buttons to choose the right one, and the A button to answer.

 *Example plays out*

-Momo: Barley, number two!
+Momo: Barkley, number two!

-Barley: *barks twice!*
+Barkley: *barks twice!*

 Think carefully before you answer, Momo-chan.

-# Cucumber Cuiz
+# Q-cumber Quiz

 [Not only are the questions randomized, but the order of the answers is randomized.
 Use the provided Japanese to visually match up the right question and answer.]